stratosphereips/StratosphereLinuxIPS/docs/installation.md

 	git clone https://github.com/stratosphereips/StratosphereLinuxIPS.git

-If you cloned StratosphereLinuxIPS in '~/code/StratosphereLinuxIPS', then you can build the Docker image with:
+If you cloned Slips in '~/code/StratosphereLinuxIPS', then you can build the Docker image with:

 	cd ~/code/StratosphereLinuxIPS/docker
 	docker build --no-cache -t slips -f Dockerfile .